cysouw/diathesis/text/c01_introduction.md

 It might come as a surprise that there are so many different diatheses in German, but my impression is that German is no exception among the world's languages in this respect.
 I expect that all languages have a wealth of different ways in which to construe a sentence around a lexical predicate.
 In a sense, diatheses allow for the expression of different perspectives on the event described, something that is arguably a common desire of any language user.

-This first chapter summarises the basic definitional properties of diathesis.
-The next Chapter [-@sec:structure] describes in detail how diatheses are analysed and classified.
-Chapter [-@sec:summary] presents a summary of the 70+ major German diatheses and proposes German names for those structures.
-Chapters [-@sec:case] to [-@sec:zuminfinitive] are the main, almost database-like, chapters discussing each sentence structure separately.
-Finally, Chapters [-@sec:adj] to [-@sec:subordination] discuss additional phenomena that are related to diathesis.

-In this book, each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis (e.g. [@sec:participles-werden-passive] on the "*werden + Partizip* passive").
-Many of these unique names are quite boring, but hopefully descriptively useful for future reference.
-Individual verbs (often with concrete examples) are listed with each diathesis to show the extend of its applicability.
-Neither these lists of verbs nor the examples are intended to be exhaustive in any way.
-They should be seen as a first step towards more in-depth research into individual diatheses or into the different constructional possibilities that exist for individual verbs.
+#### Previous research {.unnumbered}

 The current attempt to present an all-encompassing survey of German diatheses builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
 A comparable and highly influential survey of diathesis for English is Levin [-@levin1993], followed by a similar attempt for German by Sauerland [-@sauerland1994].
 A recent cross-linguistic survey of valency and diathesis in this tradition is edited by Malchukov & Comrie [-@malchukov2015a], which also includes data on German [@haspelmath2013a].
 Independent of Levin's work, there is a long tradition in the German grammatical literature to investigate diathesis, e.g. as '*Konversenverhältnis der Aktanten*' [@eroms1980: 24; cf. @heringer1968].
 An early attempt at a survey of various diatheses is presented by Höhle [-@hohle1978].
 Basic summaries of german diathesis in the context of valency can be found in Eroms [-@eroms2000: Ch.
 10] or Ágel [-@agel2000: Ch.
 6].
 There also are a few monographs about specific German diatheses [e.g. @leirbukt1997; @holl2010; @jager2013] and recently some corpus studies into the effect of specific diatheses on individual verbs have appeared [@devaere2018; @imo2018; @dux2020: Ch.
 6].

 Diathesis is of course closely linked to the concept of valency, so the groundbreaking valency dictionary for German by Helbig and Schenkel [-@helbig1991] deserves mentioning.
 They identify the problem that certain verbs can be used in different constructions, but diatheses are not investigated consistently in their dictionary.
 Another highly influential valency dictionary for German, edited by Schumacher [-@schumacher1986; also the precursor @engel1978], discusses passive diatheses for all verb.
 I see the current survey of German diatheses as a first step in extending such valency dictionaries into even more all-encompassing dictionaries that discuss all possible clause constructions for each verb.

+#### Structure of this book {.unnumbered}

+This first chapter summarises the basic definitional properties of diathesis.
+The next Chapter [-@sec:structure] describes in detail how diatheses are analysed and classified.
+Chapter [-@sec:summary] presents a summary of the about 75 major German diatheses and proposes German names for those structures.
+As a small extra, Chapter [-@sec:epithesis] summarizes non-diathetical structures.
+Chapters [-@sec:case] to [-@sec:zuminfinitive] are the main, almost database-like, chapters discussing each sentence structure separately.

+In this book, each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis (e.g. [@sec:participles-werden-passive] on the "*werden + Partizip* passive").
+Many of these unique names are quite boring, but hopefully descriptively useful for future reference.
+Individual verbs (often with concrete examples) are listed with each diathesis to show the extend of its applicability.
+Neither these lists of verbs nor the examples are intended to be exhaustive in any way.
+They should be seen as a first step towards more in-depth research into individual diatheses or into the different constructional possibilities that exist for individual verbs.

 ## Defining diathesis {#sec:intro-basic-definition}